 eCommerce Platform Merchants

-Third party eCommerce platforms (such as Bigcommerce, Weebly and Ecwid) may offer additional solutions such as Signifyd to minimize your risk.
+Third-party eCommerce platforms (such as Bigcommerce, Weebly and Ecwid) may offer additional solutions such as Signify to minimise your risk.
 While we currently don’t offer this option, you may be able to find a solution on these platforms that works best for your business.

 eCommerce API Merchants